SmallMunich/nutonomy_pointpillars/README.md

 This is a fork of [SECOND for KITTI object detection](https://github.com/traveller59/second.pytorch) and the relevant subset of the original README is reproduced here.

-### Code Support

-ONLY supports python 3.6+, pytorch 0.4.1+.
-Code has only been tested on Ubuntu 16.04/18.04.

 ### Docker Environments